helpLost/rda/README.md

 ---

 ### **TO-DO / Version Logs**
-**View the Dev to-do list in the Archive folder of the game files.
+**View the Dev to-do list in the Scripts folder of the game files.
 You can get to the folder from an imbedded link either in the console window of the main game or from a hyperlink in the save creator.
 Rising Dawns' version logs can also be found here.**

 ---